-By combining critical, emergency, surgical and acute hospital-based care with community and primary care, the new St. Paul’s will enable smoother transitions for patients at home, in the community, in the new hospital or elsewhere on the new campus, allowing them to receive the right care at the right time and in the right place.
+By combining critical, emergency, surgical and acute hospital-based care with community and primary care, the new St. Paul’s will enable smoother transitions for patients at home, in the community or in the hospital — wherever their needs are best met.
 This integrated model will help healthy people stay healthy, while providing high-quality critical care when they are very sick.
 It will also result in reduced wait times, better quality care, better health outcomes, a better experience for our patients and their families and improved value for health-care dollars.